 "Boy Meets World" star Ben Savage is running to take Adam Schiff's House seat

-Ben Savage, the actor who rose to fame as Corey Matthews on the hit '90s ABC sitcom "Boy Meets World," is running for Congress.
+Ben Savage, the actor who rose to fame as Cory Matthews on the hit '90s ABC sitcom "Boy Meets World," is running for Congress.

 The actor announced his run on Instagram this week, saying, "Together, we can do better."